rohitkulkarni08/Online-Food-Sales-Customer-Retention/README.md

 ## Overview

-This project focuses on Exploratory Data Analysis (EDA) and modeling to uncover insights from the data and build predictive models to understand Customer Churn.
+This project focuses on Exploratory Data Analysis and classification modeling to uncover insights from the data and build predictive models to understand customer re-ordering patterns.

-Customer churn, also known as customer attrition, refers to the phenomenon where customers stop doing business with a company or service.
-It is a critical metric for businesses as it directly impacts revenue and profitability.

-High churn rates can indicate dissatisfaction with the product or service, poor customer experience.

 ## Dataset